athensresearch/ClojureFam/README.md

 — Plato, *The Republic*

 # Purpose
-To spread joy and create wealth by first increasing the total number of Clojure developers in the world, and second by strengthening the relationships within the global Clojure community.
+To spread joy and create wealth by increasing the number of Clojure developers, and strengthening relationships within the global Clojure community.

 # Goals
 1. Easier onboarding for Clojure devs